 Burik, et al. v.
-John Crane-Houdaille, Inc. et al., Case No. 24-X-08-000429, Circuit Court, Maryland, Baltimore City (case filed 06/09/10).
+John Crane-Houdaille, Inc. et al., Case No. 24-X-08-000429, Circuit Court, Baltimore City (case filed 06/09/10).
 Plaintiff is suing individually and as personal representative of the estate of a deceased smoker.
 Plaintiff seeks damages allegedly caused to decedent by exposure to asbestos and cigarettes, with claims against certain asbestos manufacturer defendants and certain tobacco company defendants, including Liggett.
 The defendants, including Liggett, filed a motion to dismiss in July 2010.
 Plaintiff filed a Response to the Defendants' Motion to Dismiss on 07/29/10.
-The motion is pending.
+The Motion to Dismiss was granted by the court on 07/13/11.